RyelBanfield/euro-trip-api/README.md

 # Back-end Repo For Final Microverse Capstone Project

 This project will be submitted as part of my final Microverse Capstone project.
-It is an API built using Ruby on Rails that will allow users to view information on and favorite their favorite European countries.
+It is an API built using Ruby on Rails that will allow users to view information on and favourite their favourite European countries.

 [Click here to view the frontend repo](https://github.com/RyelBanfield/euro-trip)